koljapluemer/learn-worldmap/README.md

 First of all: Feedback is welcome, bug reports are welcome, contributions are welcome.
 If anything's unclear, head over to issues and write what's on your mind.

+Note that here is a [doc/](/doc/) folder that may be of interesting, containing more info.

 ### Running It

 1. Clone the repository